When talking about something as simple as “how to attach patches” is interesting to see how many different ways of getting the job done.

 It is used both as a mere decorative element or as a mask to hide stains. scratches, stitches, holes, rips or some other sort of fabric damage.

-When you sew a patch (or a piece of fabric) on the reverse of your garment and then cut the front side of your garment to show the pattern or design of the fabric sewn beneath, that method is called “reverse applique”.
+Then, cut the front side of your garment to show the pattern or design of the fabric sewn beneath.

 It is commonly used to mask holes with a punky rebel style.
 The technique have been broadly detailed in the video “Kiki Magazine Presents: How To Sew a Reverse Applique T-shirt”